Your Cleanest Air For Mold and Mildew

 2. UVC Lights:

-Ultraviolet Germicidal Radiation (UVC) is designed to remove airborne particulates and allergens from the air and inhibit the growth of captured microorganisms (such as bacteria, mold, & viruses).
+The Germicidal properties of UVC are well known to inhibit the growth of captured microorganisms (such as bacteria, mold, & viruses).

 3. Mold-Generated VOC Removal:

 The VOCs produced by molds have been determined to be hazardous to health, since they can damage key sensory nerves in the human body.
-Purchasing a mold air purifier that has the ability to completely remove harmful mold-generated VOCs is important to improving the indoor air quality within the environment.
+Purchasing an air purifier that has the ability to remove harmful mold-generated VOCs is important to improving the indoor air quality within the environment.

 The Cleanest Air